By J. L. Starkey

 “Oh, she was sharp,” mom often said of Auntie.
 Pitman shorthand was complicated to learn and difficult to master.
 The method, which was “based on the sounds of words (i.e., the phonetic principle) rather than on conventional spellings,” made use of dark versus light pencil marks and a complicated system of dots and dashes .
 Florence excelled in her career, but unfortunately, she faced difficulties in her personal life.

 By 1911, Florence was married to Arthur Eastman and was raising her only child, a son named William .
-Over the years, her surname seemed to shift back and forth from Baugh to Eastman and back again as she changed residences, hinting at a troubled marriage.
+Over the years, her shifted back and forth from Baugh to Eastman as she changed residences, hinting at a troubled marriage.
 Fortunately, Gertrude was there to offer advice and support.

 It’s what sisters did for each other, after all.